webclinic017/tradingView-5/README.md

 This is a basic trading view with live update of Bitcoin prices from Binance web sockets, created using python-binance & LightWeight charts and server running with Flask.
+User can trade right from the interface, run backtests for RSI strategy over a 2 year period and run an automated bot to make trades with the RSI strategy

 <br />